STEP BY STEP GUIDE ON HOW TO REMODEL YOUR KITCHEN

 25% of most renovations are countertops.
 You can use granite, quartz, or laminate for countertops, as well.
 It solely depends on your budget and the aesthetic.
 To know more, marble has a luxurious look but it needs more maintenance, while quartz is durable and comes in a wide range of colors.
 These materials can be found at our showroom.

 kitchen floors should be easy to clean since there is usually a lot of spilling and messes in the kitchen.
 Your new floors could be hardwood, tile (ceramic or porcelain), vinyl, and laminate.
 Not to forget eco-friendly options, bamboo or cork.
-Surprisingly, Flooring is 20% of kitchen remodelings.
+Surprisingly, Flooring is 20% of kitchen remodeling projects.

 You can unleash your creativity when you are working on this part of your kitchen.
-Ceramic or porcelain tile, glass, stainless steel, and stone are all materials that can be used.
+Backsplash tile can be ceramic or porcelain, glass, stainless steel, and stone are all materials that can be used.
 Many of these materials can be found at our showroom.

 5-Fixtures and Hardware: